howieliang/CHI-Meets-IoT-EWSN-21/HCSIoT/2021/README.md

 ### (Jan.
 2022) Check the [Human-Centered Sustainable IoT CapStone Project Gallery](/HCSIoT/)!

-**(Dec.
+### (Dec.
 2021) With a heavy heart, we decided to postpone the 1st Human-Centered Sustainable IoT Symposium (HCSIoT ‘21) to the next year due to the COVID-19 measure in the Netherlends and the quarantine situation of the organization team members**

 ## Welcome to *HCSIoT ‘21*: 1st CHIIoT Human-Centered Sustainable IoT Symposium
 This sympsium will be a live-streamed event (link TBD).
 We will make an uncompromised live physical demo both, which will be streamed with cameras.
 Live Q&A channel is possible via Discord.
 Physical attendance will be limited due to the corona measure.
 Ultimately, we will not open the hall to external guests.

 ## Program (Timezone: CET)
 ---
-### 14:30-14:35 Opening Intro <Who we are + Program> Rong-Hao Liang, TU/e
+### 14:30-14:35 Opening: Rong-Hao Liang, TU/e
-### 14:35-14:55 Opening Talk: Designing Shape-Changing Interfaces in IoT - Dr. Anke van Oosterhout, TU/e
+### 14:35-14:55 Keynote Talk: Designing Shape-Changing Interfaces in IoT - Dr. Anke van Oosterhout, TU/e
 ### 15:00-15:10 Demo #1 - IoT Sandbox, Joep Frens, TU/e [Project page](/HCSIoT/IoTSandBox/)
 ### 15:15-15:25 Demo #2 - SunBox, Marco Zuniga, TU Delft [Project page](/HCSIoT/SunBox/)
 ### 15:30-15:40 Demo #3 - OOCSI@Home, Mathias Funk, TU/e [Project page](/HCSIoT/OOCSIatHome/)